Many people develop a fungal nail infection at some point in their life. It's not usually serious, but can be unpleasant

 Thorough and attentive after care is CRUCIAL to the success of this treatment, otherwise you will immediately reinfect yourself from your environment.
 Please follow this regimen throughout the duration of your course of treatment and two weeks following:

 1. Wash feet with Hibiscrub (available from Highland Tattoo Removal) twice per day and dry well between toes

-2. Apply Dactarin or similar antifungal cream to nails twice a day, morning and night after washing feet
+2. Apply a topical anti-fungal product to feet and nails twice a day, morning and night after washing feet

-3. Dust inside shoes with athletes foot powder each morning and if possible throw old shoes and slippers away
+3. Apply an anti-fungal shoe product to your shoes each morning and if possible throw old shoes and slippers away

 5. Disinfect nail clippers or scissors after use and soak in bleach solution

 6. Always wear clean socks daily and wear clean socks at night to prevent reinfection from bed clothes.

 8. Where possible, wear open toe sandals without socks whilst treatment continues.
 If you must wear enclosed shoes, always wear clean socks

 9. Wear flip flops or similar when showering or in public bathing areas